-DJI FPV ($1299) is a hybrid FPV drone that combines the ease of use of a photography drone and an acrobatic freestyle drone.
+DJI FPV ($1299) is a hybrid FPV drone that combines the ease of use of a photography drone and the gracefulness of a freestyle drone.
 If you are a beginner to FPVs, you might be wondering what makes this drone different from Mavic or other drones from DJI?
 How does it differ from other FPV drones?
 What are its disadvantages?
 Does it comply with FAA restrictions?
 Should you buy it?
 Here are its specifications, features, an unboxing and FAQ.

 Here is the product video:

 Here are the specifications and features (correction: price is $1299)